bdbenim/stash-empornium/README.md

 ## Installation

+The backend can be installed by cloning this repository or by running the Docker image [`bdbenim/stash-empornium`](https://hub.docker.com/r/bdbenim/stash-empornium).

-For instructions on installing the backend server, refer to the [Installation](https://github.com/bdbenim/stash-empornium/wiki/Installation) page on the wiki.
+For detailed instructions on installing the backend server, refer to the [Installation](https://github.com/bdbenim/stash-empornium/wiki/Installation) page on the wiki.

 ### Userscript